babashka/babashka/doc/pods.md

 #### shutdown

-When babashka is about to exit, it sends a `{"op" "shutdown"}` message and waits for the pod process to end.
+When babashka is about to exit, it sends an `{"op" "shutdown"}` message, if the pod has declared that it supports it in the `describe` response.
+Then it waits for the pod process to end.
 This gives the pod a chance to clean up resources before it exits.